-In addition to the higher brand name Copayment, if a generic is available, you pay the pharmacist 100 percent of the difference between the generic and the brand name prescription drug when it is dispensed at the request of the covered person.
-If the prescribing physician or other Participating Provider authorized to prescribe drugs within the scope of his or her license indicates on the prescription "brand name Medically Necessary" or "dispense as written" for a drug for which there is a generic equivalent, the brand name drug shall be dispensed for the brand name Copayment only.
+If you request the brand name drug when a generic equivalent is available, you will pay the lesser of: the brand name drug Copayment plus 100 percent of the difference between the Plan's cost for the generic drug and the Plan's cost for the brand name drug or the actual retail price of the brand drug.
+If the prescribing physician or other Participating Provider authorized to prescribe drugs within the scope of his or her license indicates on the prescription "brand name Medically Necessary" or "dispense as written" for a brand name drug for which there is a generic equivalent, you will only pay the applicable Copayment for the brand name drug.